MelihCelik00/MelihCelik00/README.md

 **Summary about me:**

-- 🔭 I’m currently working on Backend Development.
-Researching about low-latency & big-scaled game backends nowadays.
+- 🔭 I’m currently working on Backend Development and specializing in Infrastructure, Cloud, and DevOps aspects of software engineering.
+Working on the SaaS application at my current company as the only backend engineer.
 - 💬 Ask me about anything you think that I can answer.
 - 📫 How to reach me: You can reach me via email: melihsafa.c@gmail.com.
 - ⚡ Fun fact: I love playing basketball, table tennis, guitar and video games.
 I love following and watching motorsports especially Formula 1!